-If you've outgrown the simple nylon bags of your college years or just looking to replace an older, well worn favorite, our Premium Leather Duffle Bag is for you.
+If you've outgrown the simple nylon bags of your college years or just looking to replace an older, well-worn favorite, our Premium Leather Duffle Bag is for you.
 Perfectly scaled and detailed, it's the weekender you've been looking for.
-Use it as a day use or overnight bag, the design never dictates it's purpose to you.
+Use it as a day use or overnight bag, the design never dictates its purpose to you.
 Whether used for business travel or a weekend getaway, the timeless design is at home in every environment.

 What Makes the Best Leather Duffle Bag?

-The latest in a series of interviews about the story behind the design of MacCase products.
+This is the latest in a series of interviews about the story behind the design of MacCase products.
 For this interview, we are speaking to MacCase President and Chief Creative Officer Michael Santoro about the MacCase Premium Leather Duffle Bag.

 JKD- You've been making laptop cases for over 20 years.
 Why this style now?